nishad/srake/README.md

 - ✅ **Progress Tracking** - Real-time progress with checkpoints
 - ✅ **Command Refactoring** - Renamed download to ingest for clarity
 - ✅ **Code Modularization** - Split large files into maintainable modules
+- ✅ **Filtering System** - Comprehensive filtering by taxonomy, date, platform, and more

 ### Upcoming Releases
 - [ ] **v0.1.0** - Production-ready with comprehensive testing